iamkanishka/Typescript-Concepts/Readme.md

 65. Implement Property Validation Decorators in teh Typescript - Part 2.
 66. Typescript Project - Create Class that takes all the data from the form - Part 1.
 67. Typescript Project - Add Resusable Validation Functionality to the Form Inputs - Part 2.
+68. Typescript Project - Render projects in the List that are added by the form - Part 3.